owasp-dep-scan/dep-scan/README.md

 - OpenSUSE/SLES
 - Photon

-Application vulnerabilities would be reported for all distros.
+Application vulnerabilities would be reported for all distros and Windows.

 ## Usage